cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/03-installing-cutlang.md

 - "Running CLA is the only thing that a user must know in order to work with CutLang"
 ---

+> ## Prerequsite: Familiarity with Docker
+> Please make sure that you have followed the [Docker pre-exercises](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker/) and are familiarity with Docker containers.
+{: .prereq}

-Please make sure that you prepare the CutLang setup before the exercise.
+Please make sure that you prepare the CutLang setup before the next exercise.

 ## Installing CutLang: introduction